If your staff is not succeeding, it is probably your fault.

 The key to this magic is creating detailed processes that make it easy for a generally trained workforce to put together and create highly complex products.
 If you are like many business owners, you have probably done every job in your company.
 As the business grew you needed to bring in more people deliver to your products or services to your clients.

 Do you still find yourself double-checking everyone’s work, or doing everyone’s work because they cannot or will not do what you need?

 What is a manager or a business owner to do?

 Document, document, document.
 It is not enough to tell people how to do something.
 Why?
 Well for starters, every time you hire a new person you have to be present to train them because you have to tell them what to do.

 To build a successful staff, you need to have processes clearly and concisely documented.
 You need to have some sort of training program in place to communicate the processes.
 Training programs can be as simple as reading the manual and repeating, or a detailed computerized training and testing system.

 Think about how you do the big things in your company now.
 How do you process orders, how to bring in a new client or client company?
 How do you do the big and the little things that make your company run?
 Get them in your mind and then commit them to paper.
 Often, if you are using machines or software provided by a third party, they have training materials that you can supply to your staff.

-If you get stuck on this part of the process, search out professionals to help you.
+If you get stuck on this part of the process, search for professionals to help you.

 Put a timeline on your training once you have established your processes.
 Be reasonable with these expectations.
 As the boss or the manager, try to remember what it was like when you were new to an organization.
 Put benchmarks on your training schedules.
 Check in with your staff regarding their progress.
 With adequate documentation and support, you can share the responsibility of training with your employee.